Adam Lost 200 Pounds

 For patients who have gained the weight back or who were not able to lose the amount of weight they wanted after bariatric surgery, New Jersey Bariatric Center offers several revisional weight loss surgery procedures to patients who qualify, including LAP-BAND removal and revision to another weight loss surgery and Gastric Band over Bypass.

 Not all patients will be good candidates for revision surgery.
 New Jersey Bariatric Center surgeons will review each case individually to determine whether a candidate is eligible.
-In addition, patients must:
+In addition, insurance companies require that patients must:

 - Be at least 2 years post-op